CarolinaFledgling/Task-Management/README.md

 Project is: _in progress_,

+## Testing
+- for faster testing: now test the timer in seconds if you want to have minutes add : time * 60 in countDownTimer components

 ## The goal of this project is to practice:

 - Project setup to understanding the fundamentals of JavaScript for React (Requirements)